Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: The Generic Function and Club Domination

-We shall discuss the preservation of $\kappa^{++}$ and some examples of applications of the above results.
+We discuss the generic objects added by ${\mathbb P}(\mathcal F^\ast)$ and give an application of the General Iteration Theorem.
 For $\kappa=\aleph_0$ many applications of various forcing notions to change the structure of ${}^{<\omega}\omega$ are known.
 In particular, the perfect set forcing satisfies properties stronger than the generalised perfect set forcing and we can refer the reader to \cite{zbMATH01335192} for the relevant theorems.
-There does not seem to be much work about iterations of the tree version of Grigorieff forcing, so it it possible that some new results in the domain of cardinal invariants of the reals can be obtained by considering the case of $\kappa=\aleph_0$ of our results.
-In this paper we concentrate on $\kappa>\aleph_0$, with the requirement $\kappa^{<\kappa}=\kappa$ as before.
+There appears to be little existing work on iterations of the tree version of Grigorieff forcing.
+Thus, applying our results to the case $\kappa=\aleph_0$ may yield new results concerning cardinal invariants of the continuum.
+Apart from Observation \ref{obs:Hechler}, in this paper we concentrate on the case $\kappa>\aleph_0$, with the requirement $\kappa^{<\kappa}=\kappa$ as before.
 We shall also fix $\mathcal F$ to be the filter $\FF^\ast$ of co-bounded subsets of $\kappa$ since this case is representative.
+Note that this filter is absolutely definable (see Definition \ref{not:F}) by the formula

 Recall the definition of the stem $s[p]$ of a condition $p\in {\mathbb P}({\mathcal F}^\ast)$ from \S\ref{sec:definitions}.
 It is proved in \cite[Lem 4.4]{Property-B} that if $G$ is a generic filter for ${\mathbb P}({\mathcal F}^\ast)$, then